auxves/vscode-syncify/README.md

 - Notification for extension installation/uninstallation progress
 - Status bar button to cancel auto-upload
 - Descriptive errors with possible causes and solutions
+- Support for syncing extensions that are not from the VSCode Marketplace

 ## Credits